kn9ts/frodo/README.md

 }
 ```

-#### Coming soon
+#### To do (after Go sabitcal is over)

 - Controllers (which will implement a BaseController)
 - Controllers can be mixed with the common handlers as middleware
-- Ability to detect CRUD requests and run the right controller method,
-if a controllers are passed as middleware
+- Ability to detect CRUD requests and run the right controller method, if a controllers are passed as middleware

 ## Release History